123AB/ET4310Lab1/Lab2.md

 | 1 m4.xlarge     | 5 c5.9xlarge                | 978     | 2.51     |
 | 1 m4.large      | 5 c5.9xlarge                | 1028    | 2.60     |

-We further decreased the core instances to 3, which increased CPU utilization to 92%.
+We further decreased the core instances to 3, which increased CPU utilization of core nodes to 75-100% range and master node utilization in 0-25% range, and the average utilization is 55%.
 This combination reduced the cost to **$2.40**.

 As the CPU were not being used to full potential with 5 c5.18xlarge, we decided to replace c5 machines with m4.10xlarge.
 Another reason to do so was the price difference but we did not notice any improvement in cost and the time doubled.